Chakradharpur: From the history

 Justice Harihar Mahapatra mentioned his visit to Chakradharpur around 1916, in his book My Life, My Work.

 The rich mineral deposits around the Sanjay-Binjay valley was mentioned in the book Prehistoric India by Panchanan Mitra.
 The book also tells about the cave paintings and natural belongings of the adjoining region, including facts from Mr. Anderson's collections and their visit during the early 20th century.

 The rich presence of the Anglo Indian Community in Chakradharpur Railway Colony was mentioned in the book Pagan Love: Anglo Indian Story by Mervyn Rupert Welsh.
 The book also tells about the Burton Lake, which is now a hangout zone.

 The Geological Survey of India says there is a rich deposit of a composite batholith of a banded trondhjemitic material intruded by tonalite, granodiorite, granite and alkali-feldspar granite which was metamorphosed and deformed by a F3 event, which they named "Chakradharpur Granite Gneiss".

 Mahatma Gandhi mentioned his visit to Chakradharpur Railway Station in his book Third Class in Indian Railways.

+Netaji Subhash Chandra Bose arrived Chakradharpur Railway Station on 18th March 1940 by train in disguise, from where he was received by his close associates and driven by a vintage car towards Ranchi to attend the Anti-Compromise Conference in Ramgarh.